-Nursing education is a systematic program of study that takes place in an institution with a soundly structured program supported by a conceptual framework that includes Maslow, body systems, Erikson, and the nursing process as major concepts.
+Nursing education is a systematic program of study supported by a conceptual framework that includes Maslow, body systems, Erikson, and the nursing process as major concepts.
 It fosters the pursuit of truth by encouraging critical thinking and sound judgment.
 It provides qualified individuals with the necessary theory and selected clinical experiences which enable them to become competent practitioners.
 The faculty believe that the program of nursing education will allow for and promote continued professional growth and involvement in social activities that affect nursing and health.